Skip to main content

 • Docker Container.
 You provide a Docker image which contains your application code along with the necessary runtime and dependencies.
 The cloud provider runs your function inside this container, which lets you control your exact setup.

 Having used the 'application code only' approaches before in AWS and Azure, this time around I decided to create a custom Docker image for the API and deploy it through Google CloudRun.
-On reflection, Docker made much more sense for our use case and I should have been using it earlier.
-With a Docker container, I could now control the discrepancies between the development and production environments, and version control changes to the environment (there are dozens of Chromium dependencies) along with our application code.
+On reflection, Docker made much more sense for my use case and I should have been using it earlier.
+With a Docker container, I could now control the discrepancies between the development and production environments, and version control changes to the environment (there are dozens of Chromium dependencies) along with my application code.
 To fill the gap left by the runtime environment, I chose Express for its simplicity, speed, composable middleware, and as an opportunity to learn something new.

 Free from the autoscaling rate limit imposed by Azure, the first round of load tests on CloudRun were able to hit ~200 RPM before a bottleneck of a different kind emerged.